plus3it/terraform-aws-codecommit-flow-ci/README.md

 ## A complete example workflow

-In this example, we setup the CI to execute automatically on three events:
+In this example, we setup the CI to execute automatically on four events:

 *   A pull request is opened or updated (`review` module)
 *   The `master` branch is updated (`branch` module)
 *   A tag is created or updated (`tag` module)
+*   A weekday schedule (`schedule` module)

 We have separate buildspecs for each event-type, and we keep those buildspecs together in the repository, in the `buildspecs` directory.